Power365initiatives/PowerWorldCup/README.md

 14)	 Make sure the value of Foot API URL environment variable be this: footapi7.p.rapidapi.com

+15) Share the Canvas App with users by assigning the role named: Power World Cup Security role

-15)	You are ready to play with your friends, enjoy!
+16)	You are ready to play with your friends, enjoy!